-The Retreat offers a multi-disciplinary treatment approach to a variety of psychiatric conditions that can be treated safely and effectively in a voluntary, unlocked environment.
+The Retreat offers a multi-disciplinary treatment approach to a variety of psychiatric conditions that can be treated safely and effectively in an open environment.
 Individualized treatment involves at least five elements:

 A unique feature of The Retreat is the involvement of experienced psychiatrists in the treatment of each patient.
 Each patient works individually with a psychiatrist who is an expert psychotherapist, and who leads the patient’s individual treatment team.
-The patient meets for individual psychotherapy three hours a week with his or her psychiatrist, in addition to other sessions with experts in multiple areas of therapy:
+The patient meets for individual psychotherapy three times weekly with his or her psychiatrist, in addition to other sessions with experts in multiple areas of therapy:

 The psychiatrists are integrated into the group therapy programs on The Retreat, co-leading a variety of the groups, from psychodynamics to psychoeducation.
 They are not simply consultants, but an integral part of the treatment team, lending their high level of expertise and experience to all levels of the patient’s treatment.